picsolab/Measuring-Online-Information-Campaigns/README.md

 Methods for calculating several graph metrics.

 ## analyze.ipynb
-To find early adopters and analyze their engagment, network structure, temporal, language, cascade and YouTube reaction information as well as their profile information.
+To find early adopters and improve their profile information, find and analyze engagment, network structural, temporal, language, cascade and YouTube reaction of YouTube videos.

 ## additional_analysis.ipynb
 Some additional analysis including cross-cutting exposure and sanity check for political leaning assignment.

 ## disparity_filtering.ipynb
-To perform disparity filtering on early adopter's follower network to find the backbone of the network.
+To perform disparity filtering on early adopter's shared audience network to find its backbone.

 ## community_detection.ipynb
-To find communities in follower network of early adopters.
+To find communities in shared audience network of early adopters (after disparity filtering).

 ## find_video_leaning_thresholds.ipynb
 To calculate thr<sub>(L, C)</sub> and thr<sub>(C, R)</sub> based on the external source Recfluence.

+## political_leaning_propagation.ipynb
+To perform political leaning propagation on early adopters' shared audience network (after disparity filtering) to find political leaning scores of unknown users using the seed users' political leanings.

+## prepare_online_offline_analysis_data.ipynb
+To prepare online (video properties by leaning including leaning, engagement, network structural, temproal, language, cascade, and YouTube reaction measures and virality) and offline data relevant to topics for analysis.

+## visualize_retweet_graph.ipynb
+To visualize the retweets between the communities in shared audience network of early adopters obtained as a result of community detection.

+## z_CSCW.ipynb
+Methods to compare the measures of different topics as well as additional analysis for our submitted CSCW 2021 paper.